DanielJ0131/RPSG-Game/README.md

 **Follow these steps below!**

 **Step: 1** Installing venv
-1. Open Directory in Terminal, write (cd Examination2)
+1. Open Directory in Terminal, write (cd RPSG-Game)
 2. Create the virtual environment with help of our given
 3. Makefile.
 In the Terminal, write (python3 -m venv .venv) and (make venv)
 4. Activate the venv, write for Windows (. .venv/Scripts/activate) and for Mac/Linux (. .venv/bin/activate)